e-CLOSE/Toolbox/Tools/tweedback.md

 Experience the new dimension of digital interaction.
 Your platform for anonymous realtime feedback at events, businesses and educational facilities.

-Honest.
++ Honest:
 Increase participation through anonymous feedback.

-Interactive.
++ Interactive:
 Transform listeners into active participants.

-Realtime.
++ Realtime:
 Use immediate feedback with live evaluation.

-Privacy.
++ Privacy:
 GDPR compliant with servers in German datacenters

-Features: Quiz, Chatwall, Panic (too fast/slow/quite, example please, ...)
++ Features: Quiz, Chatwall, Panic (too fast/slow/quite, example please, ...)

 ## Additional details

 - Subscription mode: Free
-- Platform: N/A
 - Tested by: Xenia (HTW)
 - Comments: It is a great tool to support live lectures.
 The students can chat and ask questions.
 Press any panic button, so the lecturers sees and can directly adjust his talking pace for example.